 Until I recently dined at Presidio, that is.
 I ordered a cup of melon crèmeux with toasted coriander cake, meringue and lemon-verbena ice cream.
 Getting a brownie, too, felt almost unforgivably boring.
 But then I tasted it.
 It was the Akka brownie.

 Actually, it was two Akka brownies, both sandwiching and covered in bruléed marshmallow fluff.
 On the side, deeply chocolaty ice cream was studded with hazelnuts.
-But the brownies themselves was worthy of the most attention.
+But the brownies themselves were worthy of the most attention.
 Though the slabs held together with a light, almost meringue-like skin, the center melted like a substance somewhere between fudge, ganache and raw brownie batter.
 It was heavenly.
 And the $9 portion was so large that I finished about a third of the brownie on my first attempt, then grazed on it for the better part of a week.
 And it never lost that magical, melting texture and not-too-sweet dark chocolate flavor.

 And I found something a few notches better than the brownie of my dreams.